cosmos/sdk-tutorials/voter/index.md

 }
 ```

 Second, add the keeper to the `x/voter/keeper/keeper.go` file.
-Add it to the `type` as well as the `NewKeeper` function as follows:
+Add it to the `type` and the `NewKeeper` function as follows:

 ```go
 type (